IN-Flow: Instance Normalization Flow for Non-stationary Time Series Forecasting

 \subsubsection{Ablation Studies}

-In order to verify the effectiveness of our designs, we conduct adequate ablation studies by adjusting each key component successively.
-First, we consider the classic normalizing flows as the transformation module: (i) \textit{RealNVP} \cite{dinh2016density} adopts the coupling layers \cite{dinh2014nice} and the batch normalization \cite{ioffe2015batch}; (ii) \textit{RealNVP-c} \cite{dinh2016density} removes batch normalization from \textit{RealNVP}.
-Second, we consider two variants of our IN-Flow: (i) \textit{IN-Flow-J} jointly optimizes the transformation module and the forecasting module on the training data without bi-level optimization; (ii) \textit{IN-Flow-T} changes the relative position of coupling layers (post-norm).
-We include more details and analysis in Appendix \ref{sec:appendix_ablation_methods_decription}.
+In order to verify the effectiveness of our designs, we conduct adequate ablation studies by adjusting components of IN-Flow and considering some other transformation methods.
+Specifically, we consider four different variants for ablation tests: \textbf{RealNVP} \cite{dinh2016density} adopts the coupling layers \cite{dinh2014nice} and the batch normalization \cite{ioffe2015batch}.
+In implementation, we mainly follow the reproduced implementation\footnote{\url{https://github.com/kamenbliznashki/normalizing_flows}} and abandon some complicated modules such as multi-scale architectures \cite{dinh2016density,kingma2018glow}.
+This method is shown in Figure \ref{fig:appendix_subfig_realnvp} of Appendix. \textbf{RealNVP-c} \cite{dinh2016density} is a variant of RealNVP which only adopts the coupling layers.
+We use this method as comparison to verify the effectiveness of batch normalization \cite{ioffe2015batch} for transformation in forecasting.
+The method is shown in Figure \ref{fig:appendix_subfig_realnvp-c} in Appendix. \textbf{IN-Flow-J} is a variant of IN-Flow (as shown in Figure \ref{fig:appendix_subfig_Inflow} in Appendix), which jointly optimizes the transformation module and the forecasting module on the training data without bi-level optimization in the formulation.
+This method is to verify the effectiveness of bi-level optimization in IN-Flow. \textbf{IN-Flow-T} (post-norm) is another variant of IN-Flow, which changes the relative position of coupling layers and instance normalization and puts the instance normalization to the {t}ail of flows, as shown in Figure \ref{fig:appendix_subfig_Inflow-T} in Appendix.
+This method is to verify the architecture design of IN-Flow.